PaulWendt96/Markov_Visualize/README.md

 # Markov_Visualize
 Create Markov Chain visualizations similar to what is shown below.
+This project takes a significant amount of inspiration from [GraphvizAnim](https://github.com/mapio/GraphvizAnim)

 <img src=reincarnation.gif alt=Markov GIF/>